Leadrrship

 The Being of the System is an idea I developed a few years ago when I published my book "BEyond Leadership."
 Following the book, I recorded a video series called "Lean Back" about leadership and executive coaching.
 This video series, accompanied by new articles related to the videos' topics, is a collection of the"best of" my coaching conversations with leader clients.

-When it was time to post the video and article about the "Being of the System" I could sense some resistance to posting what I wrote.
-For some reason, I felt that it is not ready, yet!
+When it was time to post the video and article about the "Being of the System," I could sense some resistance to posting what I wrote.
+For some reason, I felt that it was not ready yet!

-I have learned with writing that if my body and intuition are telling me that "it is not there yet," I will let it "be" without pushing unnecessary doing.
+I have learned through writing that if my body and intuition tell me that "it is not there yet," I will let it "be" without pushing unnecessary action.

-What I have learned since that resistance, is that grief would meet me in unexpected corners of my life which plays a big role in the idea of the Being of the System.
+What I have learned since that resistance is that grief would meet me in unexpected corners of my life, which plays a big role in the idea of the Being of the System.

 I devote this two-part article to anyone in this world who is feeling immense pain and grief right now.
 This is my way of sending love and light to anyone who would like to embrace what they need in whatever way suits them.